tamhinsf/OmniSci4Azure/README.md

 * GPU or CPU VM?
 It's up to you!
   * Our installation process will detect the type of VM you've chosen and deploy OmniSci CE GPU or CPU based upon that.
   * We'll also install the NVIDIA GPU drivers as necessary
+  * After the installation process completes, you cannot switch your VM-series from a GPU to CPU and vice-versa.
+However, you can scale up or down to a different GPU or CPU instance size.

 Let's get started!